Kitura/kitura.dev/content/docs/guides/authentication/jwt.md

 In the JWTRoutesFile.swift we are going to create a new route for a TypeSafeJWT.

-In the function initializeJWTRoutes, declare the verifier for the TyoeSafeJWT (this example is using the hs256 algorithm):
+In the function initializeJWTRoutes, declare the verifier for the TypeSafeJWT (this example is using the hs256 algorithm):

 ```swift
 TypeSafeJWT.verifier = .hs256(key: Data("kitura".utf8))